Preserves

 Strawberry jam - a simple recipe for preserving strawberries for the winter, the recipe for strawberry jam is very simple, it only contains strawberries, sugar and water.

-Salted tomatoes in a barrel recipe Salted Tomatoes in a Barrel
+Recipe for salted tomatoes in a barrel Salted Tomatoes in a Barrel

 Apple jam recipe Apple Jam